benetech/martus.martus-build/BuildFiles/Documents/README.txt

   source (and the data-driven-dropdown is also in an expanded grid), collapsing a grid that contains a data-driven-dropdown, or saving a bulletin with an expanded grid that contains a data-driven-dropdown.
 - Fixed incorrect functionality of custom multiline fields not being displayed when creating page reports.
 Please note that page reports created with earlier versions of Martus will still have the problem - users will have to create new page reports to see the fix.

-NOTE (available starting in Martus 3.1, but not yet included in User Guide):
-There is an additional mechanism to speed up Martus loading and navigation when an account has a large number of bulletins.
-You can add " --folders-unsorted" to the end of the command in your Martus Desktop shortcut.
-This will cause folders in Martus to be unsorted when you initially load them (since sorting can take time with a lot of bulletins.)
-You can always click on a column header in the bulletin preview list to sort the folder if desired, but including this option will save time on startup and on entering new folders in Martus.

-B. Changes from version 3.2 to version 3.3
+D. Changes from version 3.2 to version 3.3

 - Added the ability to 'batch' seal multiple drafts at once.
 To do this, go to Edit > Seal bulletin(s).